One week in Sicily: The perfect Sicily itinerary

 Day 5: Ortigia & Taormina

+Perched on top of a hill on the eastern coast of Sicily, Taormina offers panoramic views over the Mediterranean Sea and the neighboring coastal areas.
 In the center of the town, you’ll find the most charming little streets, beautifully decorated stone houses, and cozy courtyards with amazing restaurants and cocktail bars.
-All of this just creates an incredibly romantic atmosphere.
+The atmosphere here is romantic, glamorous and upscale.

-Make sure to also visit Villa Comunale Di Taormina – a public garden with lush vegetation, fountains and the best views in town.
+Make sure to also visit Villa Comunale Di Taormina, a public garden with lush vegetation, fountains and the best views in town.
 On a clear day, you can even see Mount Etna from here.

 Accommodation